 I had no more constipation; in fact I think I started having normal elimination for the first time in my life at age 35.
 My period that month had no PMS and no pain, something I thought was just a normal scourge of all but the luckiest women.
 I was sleeping better, and feeling refreshed and energetic all day.
 I found I did not need a pick-me-up of coffee or candy at 2:30 like always.
 Miraculously, I had not had a single headache after the first couple weeks of "detox," despite at least biweekly migraines or headaches for the past ten years.
 Oh, and I had lost ten pounds.
 Enough to buy new clothes.

-Based on how I felt, I decided to continue on the vegan version of Eat To Live for just another month or so.
+Based on how I felt, I decided to continue on the vegan version of Eat to Live for just another month or so.
 Then just another month turned into a year.
-By that time I had lost the fifty pounds, and kept it off for several months without cravings, hunger, or much effort.
+By that time I had los 50 pounds, and kept it off for several months without cravings, hunger, or much effort.
 I did not experience PMS, constipation, or a migraine for months.
 I felt more positive about life and myself.
 I discontinued talking Celexa.
 I took on more work and recreational activities.
 My rosacea, oily skin, and dandruff had all but disappeared.

 I ended the vegan experiment around that time, but in the four years since, animal products are more of a condiment in my diet than a main focus.
 About 75 percent of my meals are vegan.
-And I still avoid dairy, since I found it brings back PMS, constipation, and skin breakouts in a hurry, and who needs those?
+And I still avoid dairy, since I found it brings back PMS, constipation, and skin breakouts in a hurry.
+Who needs those?

 I don't find it difficult to eat what I want, emotionally, or any other way.
 Kale has become my favorite vegetable.
 I find salty, sugary, and greasy foods unpalatable most of the time.
 Such a change, for just six weeks of experimentation.
 I'm still astounded that it could be this easy.